 The compost and topsoil blend uses the same screened topsoil described above at a 90% ratio, with the remaining 10% being an organic compost.
 The compost used undergoes the composting process for approximately two years.
 The composting process is taken seriously that it is monitored by microbiologist.
 This is no run-of-the-mill compost!

 This compost is made from ground wood, leaves, and straw, and is composted with cow manure from local Texas farms for very nutrient rich soil amendment that is great for tilling into an existing soil for great flower beds and gardens.
 It is also a great material to top dress a thin layer on a yard to boost the nutrients in the ground and liven up the grass.
 If you are looking for a rich and perfect compost - this is it.
-This material also is closely monitored by a team of microbiologists.
-We even have testing data available for anyone to see if they'd like a break down of the nutrients.
+This material also is closely monitored by a team of microbiologists, and testing data is available!

 Select Fill is a special material used most often with building pads.
 Occasionally, it will be used for trench backfill on a large pipe embedment job.
 Select Fill is usually a mix of clay and sand that is dug and tossed to get a consistent mix, so that when worked (usually with a bobcat) and compacted, the material will pass required testing for engineer specifications on building pads.
 Select Fill is generally used on construction sites with equipment, but if you have a big hole to fill in your yard and don't mind the work, this is a cheaper alternative to Topsoil.